hhvm/user-documentation/guides/hack/03-types/46-generic-types.md

-Hack contains a mechanism to define generic---that is, type-less---classes, interfaces, and traits, and to create type-specific instances of them via type parameters.
+Hack contains a mechanism to define generic&mdash;that is, type-less&mdash;classes, interfaces, and traits, and to create type-specific instances of them via type parameters.

 Consider the following example in which `Stack` is a generic class having one type parameter, `T`, and that implements a stack: